 - Stay somewhere that has a kitchen

 Related to the point above, you can think about preparing more of your own meals if you have access to a kitchen where you can prepare hot meals and utilise a fridge to store food.
-This also increases what you can eat!
+This also increases what you can eat.
 Porridge, sandwiches, pasta dishes etc. At a minimum, I usually want to have a fridge to use.
 These accommodation choices can be a hostel, hotel, B&Bs or Airbnb.
-Accommodation options can be booked through Bookings.com.
+Accommodation options can be booked through one of my favourite and most used websites: Bookings.com.

 - Make the most of free walking tours

 I love having a look at the available free walking tours in the cities that I will be visiting.
 I have found these very informative and great to get your bearings in a new city and you tip an amount that you want.
-Some of these tours are themed and will take you perhaps to suburbs or districts of a city that you would not have otherwise gone to- more things to see!.
-These are typically long so bring a good pair of walking shoes, water and snacks.
+It’s usually the first activity I do so I can get a sense of the town and learn the history of the town.
+Some of these tours are themed and will take you perhaps to suburbs or districts of a city that you would not have otherwise gone to.
+These are typically long (approximately 2 hours) so bring a good pair of walking shoes, water and snacks.

 - Use shared transport options

 Transport to and from the airport is usually costly so I always try to find shared options if possible.
-In some cities, there will be public trains or buses whilst in others, these might not be available or they will not take you to where you are staying.
+In some cities, there will be public trains or buses which are the cheapest options.
+However in other cities, these might not be available or they will not take you to where you are staying.
 There are usually private bus companies that you can book where you share with other travellers and the prices are alot cheaper than taking a taxi or uber.
 I have used these before and have found them to be reliable and safe.
-This does require some homework when trip planning!
+This does require some homework when trip planning though as they need to be booked ahead of time.
 A good place to start is by looking on Viator.

 6. Research your activities

-Many museums and tourist attractions will have free entry once a month or on certain days.
+Many museums and tourist attractions will have free entry once a month or on certain days or nights.
 Have a look at the websites of where you want to go incase there are free days or evenings.
 These days will be popular so plan ahead what time you will go.

 7. Schedule in some chill out time

-Something that I am now trying to do more often- schedule in some free time where you can just walk around town or sit in a park- anything that doesn’t cost money.
+Something that I am now trying to do more often- schedule in some free time where you can just walk around town or sit in a park or cafe.
 I know we get so caught up in having to see everything when we go on holidays but there is some peace about enjoying and taking in our surroundings when abroad.
 Find a place with a great view or a great people watching spot and observe life.